Structure of the free interfaces near triple junction singularities in harmonic maps and optimal partition problems: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In \Cref{sec:intro-notations} we fix the notation, the functional setting and we recall some known facts about segregated solutions.
-In \Cref{sec:gap}, we classify the $\sfrac{3}{2}$-homogeneous solutions and we find, as a corollary, the shape of minimizers of a certain optimal partition problem on the sphere (see \Cref{cor:min-max}). \Cref{sec:proof-of-epi} is devoted to the proof of our main tool, the epiperimetric inequality \Cref{t:epi} and, finally, in \Cref{sec:regularity} we conclude the proof of our main regularity result \Cref{t:main-main}.
+In \Cref{sec:gap}, we classify the $\sfrac{3}{2}$-homogeneous solutions and we find, as a corollary, the shape of minimizers of a certain optimal partition problem on the sphere (see \Cref{cor:min-max}). \Cref{sec:linearized} contains the classification of $\sfrac{3}{2}$-homogeneous solutions to the linearized problem over $Y$-configurations. \Cref{sec:proof-of-epi} is devoted to the proof of our main tool, the epiperimetric inequality \Cref{t:epi} and, finally, in \Cref{sec:regularity} we conclude the proof of our main regularity result \Cref{t:main-main}.